-Support for trial data management and statistical analysis is available from a range of sources including UKCRC registered Clinical Trials Units and in England, the NIHR Research Design Service (RDS).
+Support for trial data management and statistical analysis is available from a range of sources including UKCRC registered Clinical Trials Units.
 In the majority of trials, funders and sponsors will require appropriate arrangements to be specified during the trial design phase and the services of an appropriately trained statistician to be secured.

 One of the main components of the analysis is the statistical analysis plan (SAP).
 This plan ensures that the analyses to evaluate all planned study hypotheses are conducted in a scientifically valid manner and that all decisions are documented.
 It also provides detail on how the results will be presented and reported.
 The statistician should refer to The CONSORT Statement (and any extensions) and also ICH E9 Statistical Principles for Clinical Trials (PDF, 325 KB).

 The following should be described and agreed in the SAP:

 - Any primary and key secondary outcome measures stated in the protocol to be analysed

 - Methods for handling missing data and multiplicity of data

 In addition, any subsequent post hoc analysis should be justified and reported in any publication.

 Other important considerations relating to statistical analysis include:

 - Practicalities relating to the blinding of the trial statistician